duritong/trocla/README.md

 Additional options are:

     ca                The trocla key of CA (imported into or generated within trocla) that will be used to sign that certificate. become_ca         Whether the certificate should become a CA or not.
 Default: false, to enable set it to true.
     hash              Hash to be used.
 Default sha2 keysize           Keysize for the new key.
 Default is: 4096 serial            Serial to be used, default is selecting a random one. days              How many days should the certificate be valid.
 Default 365 C                 instead within the subject string
     ST                instead within the subject string
     L                 instead within the subject string
     O                 instead within the subject string
     OU                instead within the subject string
     emailAddress      instead within the subject string
-    altnames     An array of subjectAltNames
+    altnames          An array of subjectAltNames.
+By default for non CA certificates we ensure that the CN ends up here as well.
+If you don't want that.
+                      You need to pass an empty array. name_constraints  An array of domains that are added as permitted x509 NameConstraint.
+                      By default, we do not add any contraint, meaning all domains are signable by the CA, as soon as we have one item in the list, only DNS entries matching this list are allowed.

 ## Installation